charlieocurtis/bathymetry-plot/docs/DEVLOGS.md

 > UI.
 Have made a very simple app at the moment, taking in user responses or as Dash refers to
 > it ```callbacks```.
 Having spent alot of time reading docs today, tomorrow will hopefully be
 > more about writing the actual UI, and starting to get it looking how I want it to.
 Does feel
 > like I am back to square one with just about everything.
+Struggled alot with uploading data
+> from local to webapp because Dash handles data in Binary.
+Simplest solution is to move the
+> data locally into the project directory, although this is not the solution I want or the one
+> that best serves the overall goals of the project.